 The Groves also offers customized workforce development training for area employers.
 Staff there works closely with business to ensure that services align with the employment needs of the region.
 Business and community leaders turn to the Groves Center for state-of-the-art education and training.

-Recently, the college announced the location of a fourth campus planned in downtown Kalamazoo.
-In cooperation with Bronson Healthcare and Kalamazoo Community Mental Health and Substance Abuse Services, Kalamazoo Valley is currently developing a campus focused on wellness and food sustainability.
+In cooperation with Bronson Healthcare and Kalamazoo Community Mental Health and Substance Abuse Services, Kalamazoo Valley developed a campus focused on wellness and food sustainability.

-The new campus is being developed on 13.3 acres of unused land donated by Bronson Healthcare, where Kalamazoo Valley will expand its curriculum to include training in culinary arts, sustainable food production, distribution and preparation; all part of the college’s efforts to increase community understanding of and access to healthy food and nutrition.
+The new Bronson Healthy Living Campus was developed on 13.3 acres of unused land donated by Bronson Healthcare, where Kalamazoo Valley has expanded its curriculum to include brewing and training in culinary arts, sustainable food production and safety; all part of the college’s efforts to increase community understanding of and access to healthy food and nutrition.